Inyanyanel/Supermarket_Sales_Dashboard/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "supermarket_sales.csv" file (https://www.kaggle.com/datasets/alexhuitron/supermarket-sales) from kaggle.com datasets.
+Sales Data: The primary dataset used for this analysis is the "supermarket_sales.csv" file from kaggle.com datasets [Check Here](https://www.kaggle.com/datasets/alexhuitron/supermarket-sales).

 ### Tools used